 - a year of free support

-This course takes place at the Centre's central London training suite with easy access to mainline rail, tube and bus links.
+This course was developed in partnership with Tillie Harris and takes place at the Centre's central London training suite with easy access to mainline rail, tube and bus links.

 Who is this course for?